public-awesome/launchpad/contracts/marketplace/README.md

 Anyone can call the `SetBid` method and make an offer on _any_ NFT, the funds are sent to the marketplace contract which serves as an escrow.

-Bidders can be remove their bids and reclaim their funds with `RemoveBid`.
+Bidders can remove their bids and reclaim their funds with `RemoveBid`.
 When a bid is removed, it's deposit is refunded.
 New bids automatically remove and refund previous bids.

 The NFT owner can at any point pick a bid they like and call the `AcceptBid` method, which will transfer both the funds and the NFT.